khleeloo/uwh_project/README.md

 ### GAN Model

 - Utilize out of the shelf pix2pix model.
 Treating the image enhancement problem as a style transfer.
 Training dataset in form of aligned input and ground truth data.
+- The link to the original model https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix

 @INPROCEEDINGS{8100115,
   author={Isola, Phillip and Zhu, Jun-Yan and Zhou, Tinghui and Efros, Alexei A.},